Get an internship. It will give you much more than just an extra college credit or something to put on a resume.

 If you’re just figuring out how to get an internship, give your school’s career office a chance.

 Drop by to see if they can provide internship placement assistance.
 They can give you a hand by looking over your resume or cover letter.
 And if they’re really nice, they might even give you some valuable advice to improve your chances of landing an internship.

-Show up at internship fairs.
+Show up to internship fairs.

 Keep an eye open for any on-campus events or nearby internship fairs taking place.
 They’re ideal to look for current openings and establishing useful connections.

 Remember to dress up and present yourself as a professional with a handful copies of your resume up your sleeve.

 3. How to prepare your resume